nstCactus/docs-1/docs/README.md

 home: true
 ---

-# Documentation
+# Welcome to the Craft Documentation

-This landing page describes the first-party learning materials in the Craftsphere and splits off into documentation for [Craft CMS](/3.x/), [Craft Commerce](/commerce/3.x/), [Craft Nitro](/nitro/), and the [Intro to Craft CMS tutorial](/getting-started-tutorial/).
+This page describes the first-party learning materials in the Craftsphere and splits off into documentation for [Craft CMS](/3.x/), [Craft Commerce](/commerce/3.x/), [Craft Nitro](/nitro/), and the [Intro to Craft CMS tutorial](/getting-started-tutorial/).

 ## Browse Product Documentation

-The **documentation** is each product’s user manual, describing its features and how to work with it.
+The documentation is each product’s user manual, describing its features and how to work with it.
 It’s for front end developers building sites, and PHP developers extending Craft or Commerce.

 <div class="w-full sm:flex sm:-mx-2">
     <LinkPanel title="Craft CMS" subtitle="Flexible content management." link="/3.x/" icon="/docs/icons/craft.svg" />